Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory: Proof of Theorem

 using the expansion of the Madelung constant with any fixed $\sigma > 0$ in \cref{eqn:madelung_sigma}.
 The quadrature error after the correction can be written as

 The effective integrand above after the correction can be detailed as

 The integrand singularity comes from the first fraction and is of order $-1$ since the ERI and $h_\sigma(\vq)$ share the same leading singular term.
-Similar to the analysis in the ERI-contraction, we can then combine this singularity subtraction with the inverse symmetry of $\Omega^*$ and $\mathcal{K}_\vq$ to show that
+Similar to the analysis in the ERI contraction, we can then combine this singularity subtraction with the inverse symmetry of $\Omega^*$ and $\mathcal{K}_\vq$ to show that

 Combining this estimate with the above estimate for all the remaining direct and exchange terms in $\varepsilon_{n\vk}^{N_\vk, \xi}$, we obtain the finite-size error estimate for orbital energies with the Madelung constant correction as